Blowing & Basting

 Flanging & Finishing

-A second quality check leads into flanging.
-The brim of the hat is trimmed by hand by a craftsman and then curled using the flanging machine.
+Passing the second quality check leads to flanging where the hat brim is trimmed and curled using a unique machine.